 - User-friendly and cost-free

-- Your website address would come with a “.
+- Your address would come with a “.
 BlogSpot” extension to it

-- There is no availability of self-hosting, you are entirely on Google-powered Blogger
+- There is no availability of self-hosting, you are entirely Google-powered

 - Lesser themes and storage capacity relative to WordPress

-Your blog content is stored without any cost on their servers, but this means that you only have an incomplete version of the blogging software.
-It’s still a good choice if you don’t want to spend money on blogging and if you intend to upgrade to a self-hosted WordPress blog in future, this is a good choice.
+Your content is stored without any cost on their servers, but this means that you only have an incomplete version of the blogging software.
+It’s still a good choice if you don’t want to spend money on creating material and if you intend to upgrade to a self-hosted WordPress in the future, this is a good choice.

 Pros of WordPress.com